wwwizzarrdry/Electroon/README.md

 5. Authorize extension in Roon

 I'll upload the executable once I get RoonSettingsApi working.
+If you npm install electron-packager, you can use: "npm run package-win-asar" to make an executable.

 Not sure how to package with the startup flags, so you'll have to create a shortcut and edit the properties.
 --enable-transparent-visuals --disable-gpu